 If you’re planning to keep chickens, bees or other animals in your backyard, there may be rules you need to follow.
 Depending on where you live, you may also need a permit.
-Contact the city you live in to learn more:

 Be a Good Neighbor